 Requisites are an element reviewed and approved at the subject level (department chair, FP&P 5.31), as the content experts are expected to know and articulate the appropriate level of preparation for a course.
 See the policy on Course Proposal Review Process - Purpose, Standards and Responsibilities for more information on subject/department responsibilities.

-Why requisites are important to enforce:
+Requisites are important to enforce

 Institutional research has shown that students who enroll in courses without the necessary preparation have higher rates of D, F and drop than students who are appropriately prepared.
 Enforcing requisites is a way to ensure that students are only enrolling in courses that they are prepared for.
 For students to make smart decisions about their education, they need clear, consistent information.

-Rules when building requisites:
+Rules when building requisites

 See more on how to build requisites.